-How the Unfair Claims Settlement Practices Act can help you
+How your state's Unfair Claims Settlement Practices Act can help you

 You may feel particularly vulnerable when filing a claim, especially if you aren't familiar with the process of making claims and getting payments.
 Fortunately, your state has specific regulations that protect you against unfair claims settlement practices, such as slow or deceptive claims handling.

 Claims practices that are verboten will be similar from state to state because they are based on a model act developed by the National Association of Insurance Commissioners (NAIC).
 NAIC model acts are generally adopted by all states, but since states may tweak theirs first, your state's law will likely be slightly different.
 To find out more about how the law works in your state, contact your state's insurance department.
-(Click here to find your state's contact information.)
+(Find your state's contact information.)

 Most state laws concerning this topic make a distinction between an auto insurance company's own customers and a third-party claimant.
 For example, if you cause an accident, you would file a claim with your own insurance company.
 But if another driver damages your car, you would file a claim with their insurance company — and in that case, you are the third-party claimant.
 Generally, an insurance company has more of an obligation to its own customers.

 Can't misrepresent your policy

 Under most Unfair Claims Settlement Practices Acts, an auto insurance company may not knowingly misrepresent material facts or relevant policy provisions in connection with a claim.
 It may not attempt to enforce policy provisions that were altered by the company without notice to you or without your knowledge or consent.